lujiabo98/lujiabo98.github.io/file/index_en.md

 Here is **Jiabo Lu (卢家波)**😄.

 I am a PhD student majoring in **hydrology and water resources** at [Hohai University](https://www.hhu.edu.cn/), supervised by [Prof. Xiaohua Xiang](https://jszy.hhu.edu.cn/xxh/) and [Prof. Chuanhai Wang](https://jszy.hhu.edu.cn/wch/).
-Currently, I serve as an Honorary Visitor at the [Environmental Hydrology and Water Resources](https://infrastructure.eng.unimelb.edu.au/research/water) Group of [The University of Melbourne](https://www.unimelb.edu.au/), supervised by [Prof. QJ Wang](https://findanexpert.unimelb.edu.au/profile/241-q-j-wang).
+Oct 2023 - Oct 2024, I served as an Honorary Visitor at the [Environmental Hydrology and Water Resources](https://infrastructure.eng.unimelb.edu.au/research/water) Group of [The University of Melbourne](https://www.unimelb.edu.au/), supervised by [Prof. QJ Wang](https://findanexpert.unimelb.edu.au/profile/241-q-j-wang).

 Feel free to visit my [**Resume**](https://lujiabo98.github.io/file/CV_JiaboLu_en.pdf) and [**Blog**](https://blog.csdn.net/weixin_43012724?type=blog) to learn more, I would love to chat and collaborate🤝.
 If you are interested in any aspect of me, please email me at 📧 *lujiabo2017@gmail.com* or add my WeChat💬 Jiabo_Lu.